How To Find Out Who Owns a Property for Free (Works in Every State)

 1. Access the Texas Comptroller19 government page for links to each county’s respective offices.

-1. Type in “Texas Comptroller” or “Texas property records search” to pull up the government comptroller website link to local property appraisal.
+1. Type in “Texas Comptroller” or “Texas property records search” to pull up the government comptroller website link to a local property appraisal.

 2. At the bottom of the webpage, select the county of interest to pull up relevant contact information.